MobileDev-Bench: A Benchmark for Issue Resolution in Mobile Application Development: Dataset Analysis

 \subsection{Framework-wise Distribution and Code Change Characteristics}

 Table~\ref{tab:language-distribution} reports per-framework instance counts and patch statistics.
-Android Native dominates the dataset (307 instances, 79.9\%), reflecting the larger number of mature open-source Android repositories.
-Flutter contributes 63 instances (16.4\%) from two high-activity repositories, and React Native contributes 14 instances (3.6\%) from three repositories.
-The fix patch statistics reveal that Android Native instances involve substantially more code changes on average (13.8 modified files, 28.4 hunks) than Flutter (7.6 files, 18.3 hunks) or React Native (6.1 files, 14.0 hunks), reflecting the greater modularisation typical of large Android codebases.
-Notably, Flutter test patches add considerably more lines on average (234.3) than their fix counterparts (204.6), indicating that Flutter contributors tend to write comprehensive test suites alongside their fixes; the same pattern holds for React Native (228.8 test lines added vs.\ 139.5 fix lines).
+Android Native dominates the dataset (328 instances, 80.6\%), reflecting the larger number of mature open-source Android repositories.
+Flutter contributes 63 instances (15.5\%) from two high-activity repositories, and React Native contributes 16 instances (3.9\%) from four repositories.
+The fix patch statistics reveal that Android Native instances involve substantially more code changes on average (14.0 modified files, 28.8 hunks) than Flutter (7.6 files, 18.3 hunks), reflecting the greater modularisation typical of large Android codebases.
+Notably, Flutter test patches add considerably more lines on average (234.3) than their fix counterparts (204.6), indicating that Flutter contributors tend to write comprehensive test suites alongside their fixes.